vishruthb/notes/content/Computer Systems/Operating Systems/💀 Deadlock.md

-Threads acquiring resources generate dependencies.
+Deadlocks are one of the fundamental hazards in [[🚴‍♂️ Concurrency]] as threads acquiring resources generate dependencies simultaneously.
 Locks, semaphores, etc. protect resources, and incorrect use of synchronization can block all threads.

 Deadlock is a problem that can arise when:
 - Threads compete for access to limited resources